 1. Ask preferred names and pronouns

-While you may need an employee’s legal name for tax purposes, some may prefer to use another name for any variety of reasons.
+While you may need an employee’s legal name for tax purposes, some may prefer to be called by another name for various reasons.
+Some may not identify with the name given to them at birth, and others may simply prefer to use a nickname.
 Ask new hires their preferred name, and use it when you introduce them to others and provision accounts.
-In addition, you can acknowledge and recognize non-binary identities by asking employees their preferred pronouns.

 2. Introduce new hires to your team

-Consider sending a new hire questionnaire to get to know employees a bit better.
+Consider sending a new hire questionnaire to get to know your new team members a bit better.
 Ask about things like where they grew up, where they like to vacation, if they speak any other languages, and what they do for fun.
-Send some fun tidbits in a welcome email that goes out to the team, so current employees can connect with new hires over similarities.
+Send some fun tidbits in a welcome email that goes out to the team, so current team members can connect with new hires over similarities.

 3. Learn dietary preferences